 Once you have chosen your location, it’s time to do some preliminary design work.
 You may want to get a designer or contractor involved at this stage or decide to design it on your own.
 There are also plenty of online tools and software that can help you plan your patio.

 When determining the size of your patio, it can also be helpful to mark out an area with stakes and string and then place all your furniture within it.
 You may find that you need more space than you initially thought.

 In this phase of the process, it is also important to pick which products will be used.
 Choose materials that complement the style and colour of your home while serving the function of your space.
 For instance, Grand Flagstone looks beautiful, but its uneven surface may not be ideal for a dining table.
 An excellent way to gain inspiration is to look at Barkman’s website, catalogues, and social media platforms where there are hundreds of pictures of existing patios which show Barkman’s product in a variety of styles and design configurations.
 Once you have done the research and have your products picked out, move on to step 2.

 Start with the removal of the layer of soil where grass and other decomposable organic material is found.
 It’s essential to remove all organics in the area before placing any materials because they can decompose, creating gaps that will cause your patio to sink and shift.
-You can remove the organics by digging them up with a shovel, or if the area you are working with is quite large, it may be wise to use a skid-steer.
-Once you have taken them out, make sure the layer of dirt you are working on is as level as possible.
+You can remove the organics by digging them up with a shovel, or if you have quite a large area, you can hire a skid-steer operator to remove them.
+Try to keep the dirt level as it makes building a base much easier.

 Following these steps should allow you to create a patio in your backyard ready to be enjoyed by the whole family.
 Make the most out of your summer this year and build a patio!